 What are tides?

 The earth’s moon is close enough to the planet that its effects of gravitational pull can be witnessed.
 Although this gravitational force is not strong enough to be felt in humans and is too small to measure except using sophisticated instruments, the moon’s gravitational pull can be seen moving the earth’s bodies of water as witnessed in the tides.
-Depending on where the moon is in proximity to the sun and earth, tides will vary in height and intensity.
+Tides will vary in height and intensity depending on where the moon is in proximity to the sun and earth.

 The 4 Stages